 - What Are the Best-Tasting Vegetables? (the NF Veggie Challenge)

 You’ve probably been told since you were a toddler to “Eat your vegetables!
 They’re good for you.”

 Do you really know WHY they’re good for you?
 Let me jump into a few reasons why vegetables kick ass.

-4) They can be delicious!
-Sure, a point of debate…but as a former veggie hater, I am now firmly on Team Vegetable.
-A plate full of veggies used to make me want to gag, and now I’m thrilled at the idea of a plate covered in a cornucopia (what a great word, right?) of multicolored plants
+A plate full of veggies used to make me want to gag, and now I’m thrilled at the idea of a plate covered in a cornucopia (what a great word, right?) of multicolored fruits and veggies.

 Here’s how you can get over your vegetable-aversion and get started.

 When I was 22 I proudly proclaimed that I was mostly “carnivore” and boycotted veggies.

 Essentially, I ate things like chicken, hamburgers, pizza, pasta, french fries, rice, and not much else.

 In my mind, all vegetables were disgusting, but the reality was that I hadn’t really tried many.